adrians5j/repropose/README.md

 ## Usage
 The package exposes two higher order functions: `withProps` and `withStaticProps`.
 Use them to create a new function with additional function ("static") and instance props.

-In the following examples, to make the code easier to read, we utilized the `compose` function from the popular [ramda](https://ramdajs.com/) package ([lodash](https://lodash.com/) also offers this).
+In the following examples, to make the code more readable, we utilized the `compose` function from the popular [ramda](https://ramdajs.com/) package ([lodash](https://lodash.com/) also offers this).